enjin/enjin-cpp-sdk/README.md

 # Blockchain SDK by Enjin for C++

-Create blockchain video games and applications using the Java programming language.
+Create blockchain video games and applications using the C++ programming language.

 [Learn more](https://enjin.io/) about the Enjin blockchain platform.